shiva/blog-posts/2007/2007-02-01-crap-on-tv-is-that-even-news.md

 5. Giving away CVV numbers freely on the net
 6. Publishing phone numbers and address on social networking sites like orkut/gazzag/yahoo profile etc.

-I wish that apart from getting on air to promote stuff that you do, you can also give some real examples of lack of common security practices, so that people really do get benefitted a little (so that they feel a little bit more justified in acknowleding you as India's only security guru - a wee bit self-proclaiming, wouldn't you say so?!)
+I wish that apart from getting on air to promote stuff that you do, you can also give some real examples of lack of common security practices, so that people really do benefit (so that they feel a little bit more justified in acknowleding you as India's only security guru - a wee bit self-proclaiming, wouldn't you say so?!)

-\[tags\]crap on tv, ankit wadia, security\[/tags\]

 [0]: http://www.hackingmobilephones.com/